Learn-NEAR/NCD.L1.sample--lottery/README.md

 This repository includes a complete project structure for AssemblyScript contracts targeting the NEAR platform.

-The example here is playful, it's a toy, involving a lottery.
+The example here is playful.
+It's a toy involving a lottery.

 The goal of this repository is to make it as easy as possible to get started writing unit and simulation tests for AssemblyScript contracts built to work with NEAR Protocol.